Verdify

 You can name a workflow where AI may help but should not own authority unchecked.

-The workflow has a measured feedback loop with an agent, control layer, approval owner, telemetry, and scorecard.
+The workflow has a measured feedback loop with an AI role, control layer, approval owner, telemetry, private eval, and outcome signal.

 A wrong recommendation, draft, or write could create operational consequences.